pauliwag/SYSC3110/USERMANUAL.md

 New in version 4.0!
 The level builder allows you to create and edit game levels.
 To launch the level builder, select open from the level builder menu.

 You should give your level a name, a number, a starting number of sunpoints, a terrain type, and some waves.
-Waves can be added using the "Add Waves" button.You can edit waves that have been added by clicking on them.
+Waves can be added using the "Add Waves" button.
+You can edit waves that have been added by clicking on them.

 Here's what a sample level will look like:

 ![](images/levelbuilder.png?raw=true)

-When you save a level from the level builder, it will be saved in the game's directory in a file titled **<levelname>.level** You can load level files into the level builder by entering the <levelname> into the "Load Level" dialog.
+When you save a level from the level builder, it will be saved in the game's directory in a file titled **'levelname'.level** You can load level files into the level builder by entering the 'levelname' into the "Load Level" dialog.

 ## Saving/loading the game

 Also new in version 4.0 is the ability to save/load the game world (the game world contains multiple levels).
 Save your current world by clicking World->Save World and entering a <worldname>.

-The world will be saved in the game directory with a file name of **"<worldname>.world"**.
+The world will be saved in the game directory with a file name of **'worldname'.world**.

 Worlds can be loaded from World->Load World and entering <worldname> into the dialog.
-Enter "default" to load back the default game world.
+Enter 'default' to load back the default game world.

 You can create a new empty world (world with no levels) using World->New Empty World.
-After creating an empty world, you can add custom levels to it using the World->Add Level To World button and entering <levelname>.
+After creating an empty world, you can add custom levels to it using the World->Add Level To World button and entering 'levelname'.